swarmdb/swarmdb.github.io/_posts/2014-08-27-offline-is-async.md

 Reactive architectures, event buses, eventual consistency and all that new stuff reflects one important fact.
-We are on the road out of the Don Knuth's world of perfect cause-and-effect chain-of-thought logic towards a new world that is more alike to biological signaling pathways: efficient, massive, fault-tolerant and apparently chaotic to an untrained eye.
+We are on the road out of the Don Knuth's world of perfect cause-and-effect train-of-thought logic towards a new world that is more alike to biological signaling pathways: efficient, massive, fault-tolerant and apparently chaotic to an untrained eye.